fitbit-project/fitbit_challenge/README.md

 In the "Import via grafana.com" box, enter the ID 193 for Docker monitoring

 5. run the impute.py script after the ingestion completes and run within docker-compose to impute with simple interploation, a advantage of using timescaledb for timeseries data

+Some notes:
+- the parsing and ingestion works with intraday_heart_rate, intraday_spo2, intraday_activity, azm, sleep, breathing_rate, intraday_hrv
+- The ingestion is set to run every 2 minutes and ingests one day's data every 2 minutes
+- aggregates of 1d, 1min, 1hr tables have been created and gets updated regulary as per the scheduler
+- pagination/chunking has been implemented when data is requested to frontend for better performance
+- impute.py is still under development
+- impute.py script should only be run at the end of the complete ingestion for data analysis only, otherwise conflicts can arise as data is getting ingested real time
+-